redmine-git-hosting/redmine_git_hosting/about/release-notes/index.md

 *You can use a Virtual Machine to clone your production environment then play the migration.*

-But don't afraid, the plugin is (I think) very stable and at least I can say that it works for me in an awesome way :)
+But don't afraid, the plugin is very stable and at least I can say that it works for me in an awesome way :)

 This is my configuration :